Best schools in Hanoi

 State schools are not really an option unless you are planning to live here permanently and want your children to integrate entirely into the local culture.
 There are several layers of schooling in the local system - pre-school and kindergarten, primary, secondary and onto high school, during which students prepare for the Vietnamese school-leaving certificate, the National High School Graduation Examination.

 When it comes to international schools, the curricula are as varied as the food.
-The International Baccalaureate Diploma is increasingly available and either comes as the last part of a full IB Programme or is just offered as the final Diploma qualification, acquired over the final two years of schooling.
-You can also find the French curriculum, a full American curriculum, culminating in an American High School Diploma and also offering Advanced Placement courses.
-IGCSEs are also on offer at some schools.
+The International Baccalaureate Diploma Programme (IBDP) is the most popular and either comes as the last part of a full IB programme or is just offered as the diploma qualification, acquired over the final two years of schooling.
+You can also find schools offering a British curriculum, with IGCSEs on offer and A levels (and some schools like BIS Hanoi offering a mix of IGCSEs through to IBDP), the French curriculum and schools following American Common Core standards, culminating in an American high school diploma as well as offering Advanced Placement courses.

 Special education needs in Hanoi

 Most top international schools in Hanoi support mild to moderate special needs.
-UNIS, for example, offers a psycho-educational assessment and speech therapist but does not have behavour and/or autism specialists.
+UNIS, for example, offers a psycho-educational assessment and speech therapist but does not have behaviour and/or autism specialists.

 Pre-schools, kindergarten and nurseries in Hanoi